What the heck is going on, you ask? Say hello to Tersus.

 Google Reader Revisited

 Google has released some pretty impressive products in the past couple of years: Gmail, Google News, Google Desktop, Google Earth, etc. Sadly, Google Reader doesn’t fall into that category.
 I know it’s still in the Labs… but Google Reader is a big disappointment.
-Adding feeds to your subscriptions is a bit of a hassle (unless you search for … Read the rest of this item
+Adding feeds to your subscriptions is a bit of a hassle (unless … Read the rest of this item

 This item was posted by Chris Harrison.